quangis/transforge/docs/tutorial.md

             wf:output _:population_increase
         ].

-We will now use `transformation_algebra`'s command-line interface to enrich the original *workflow* graph with a *transformation* graph.
-Consult `python -m transformation_algebra -h` for more information on how to use the command.
+We will now use `transforge`'s command-line interface to enrich the original *workflow* graph with a *transformation* graph.
+Consult `transforge -h` for more information on how to use the command.
 You can also interface with Python directly; checking out the source code for the command-line interface should give you a headstart.

 Save the transformation language into [`stl.py`](resource/stl.py), and the workflow and tool description into [`wf.ttl`](resource/wf-RelativeSize.ttl), and run:

-    python -m transformation_algebra graph \
+    transforge graph \
         -L stl.py -T wf.ttl wf.ttl -t ttl -o -

 What we get back is an RDF graph in which the transformation expression